Mukesh9793/M1_App_calculator/1_Requirements/Readme.md

 ### Why:
 1. I'm making it for easy calculation.
+2. It reduce the complexity of solving mathematical problem.

 ### Where:
 1. It can be done in the platform for easy calculation.
+2. IT can be used in our daily life mathematical problems any where.
+3. It is mostly used in study, in shop, in exam etc.

 ### Who:
-1. It can be used by public.
+1. It can be used by anyone.

 ### When:
-1. Anyone can use this easily.
+1. Anyone can use this anywhere very easily.
+2. It can be used for calculation

 ### How:
 1. It will be helpful in calculation one by one detail.
+2. In this first you give input after that it will give you output.

 ## SWOT Analysis